I just spent two weeks in New Zealand.

 “That looks just like Isengard.
 Wait, that’s because it IS Isengard!”

-“Those hills are where the Uruk-hai ran down to chase Merri and Pippin.
+“Those hills are where the Uruk-hai ran down to chase Merry and Pippin.
 Do you think my horse will remain calm if I scream, “FIND THE HALFLING!”

 It was certainly one (of the many) highlights of the vacation.
 During the tour, we even passed by a location that was used in the filming of The Hobbit.
 Filming was long concluded, but remnants of Beorn’s gate were still in place.

 Other highlights included our time in Franz Josef Glacier (used for filming the Lighting of the Beacons montage), Milford Sound and Queenstown – where my wife thankfully survived jumping off a perfectly good 2,500-foot peak to paraglide.
 I really wanted to get to the location where Edoras was filmed for The Two Towers, but it’s in the middle of nowhere and tough to access.
-We had a somewhat similar experience by hiking up Mount Iron in Wanaka; the 360-degree video below gives any example of the “postcard views from every angle” landscape of New Zealand.
+We hiked up Mount Iron in Wanaka; the 360-degree video below gives any example of the “postcard views from every angle” landscape of New Zealand.

 I probably generated more ideas for my D&D campaign walking around in the environment during those two weeks than any other time since I started the game two years ago.
 I am sure the wondrous landscape of New Zealand played a large part in fueling my imagination, but I’m motivated to get outside more often to generate ideas.
 In addition, experiencing another culture – including the long history of the Māori people – gives me idea for how to diversify NPCs, locations and quests in my campaign.
 I have typically relied on books, shows and films for gaming ideas, but there is such a wealth of possible plot hooks in the real world.
 Listening to a few stories about the Māori culture from Māori people was fascinating.
 It was an honor, and their rich culture is just one example of how DMs can pull from the real world to add flavor and depth to a campaign.